jtimonen/diffeq_match/README.md

 # diffeq_match

-Inferring a differential equation generative process for a data set.
+Python package for inferring a differential equation generative process for a high-dimensional data set.